 Program space includes classrooms, teaching and research laboratories, clinical space, shared support, computer labs, offices, common areas, and multipurpose space.

 Teaching, research, simulation, and multipurpose laboratories occupy approx. 30,000 assignable square feet, and clinical space about 6,300 square feet.
-These include (spaces designed by HERA in bold): anatomy & physiology, hydrostatic, athletic training, microbiology, biochemistry, neuromuscular, biomechanics, occupational/physical training, environmental chamber research, sports psychology & motor learning, food sciences & food systems, vascular biology and autonomic, human cadaver, vascular research and human performance.
+These include: anatomy & physiology, hydrostatic, athletic training, microbiology, biochemistry, neuromuscular, biomechanics, occupational/physical training, environmental chamber research, sports psychology & motor learning, food sciences & food systems, vascular biology and autonomic, human cadaver, vascular research and human performance.

 Boone, North Carolina

 Programming, laboratory planning and design, equipment planning, CA assistance